How to Clean Faucet Head: Everything You Need to Know

 Remember to clean your toothbrush of any remaining vinegar or baking soda bits for future reuse.

-Various Methods to Clean a Faucet Head
+Various Methods to Clean Faucet Heads

 Then use baking soda afterward to remove any leftovers and counteract the leftover smell.